Sunday, December 30, 2018

 Diary

 I am alone in the house again for a few days, though I may have preferred going on a short trip myself.
-Since 2016, when I visited Washington and Maine, I haven't left Vermont at all except to chauffeur Anne to and from the Amtrak station in Port Henry, New York, on the opposite shore of Lake Champlain.
+Since 2016, when I visited Washington and Maine, I haven't left Vermont at all except to chauffeur my partner to and from the Amtrak station in Port Henry, New York, on the opposite shore of Lake Champlain.
 Possibly we will make a trip to Montreal soon.
 It is only a two-and-a-half-hour drive from here, and it would make a nice change to be in a French-speaking environment again.
 The only drawback is that it's a city, and I tend to avoid those now.

 August turned out to be fairly normal here weather-wise, and my tomatoes are exceptionally healthy after a hot July.
 The lack of rain protected the plants from various fungi that usually would have affected them by now.
 At the moment it looks as if they're going to be churning out tomatoes into October.
 There have been bear problems in the area this summer, and I just noticed that our bird feeder pole was slightly bent; on close inspection, there are indentations on both sides of one of the nyjer tubes that resemble bite marks; they are about five feet off the ground, which an adult bear could reach standing on its hind legs.
 There are also some droppings in the yard that could be from a bear.
 For the last few years I've stopped putting out suet and sunflower seeds from April to December, since the bears like them.
 I leave nyjer out all year to feed the numerous goldfinches, and the bears haven't shown any interest in it.
 However, bears have good memories and return to places where they've found food previously.
 It is said that they remember garbage pickup days in different locations and use that information when searching for food.
 Fortunately, black bears generally avoid contact with humans, but if they become habituated to food sources near people, they can become dangerous.